Tick….tock…tick…tock…we’ve all been there.

 - Find concentration difficult

-Short-term insomnia is much like transient insomnia, except it stays with you for a longer period of time.
-It could be caused by something like grief or the buildup to a house move, and it usually lasts 1-3 months.
+- Short-term, which is like transient insomnia but stays with you for a longer period of time.
+It could be caused by something like grief or the build-up to a house move, and usually lasts 1-3 months.

 What causes insomnia